onmyway133/Recipes/README.md

 - There are both pros and cons in [checking in dependencies](https://guides.cocoapods.org/using/using-cocoapods#should-i-check-the-pods-directory-into-source-control) files (CocoaPods and Carthage).
 Here I choose to ignore them to not clutter the code base.

 > Whether or not you check in the Pods directory, the Podfile and Podfile.lock should always be kept under version control.

+### Dependencies

+- I make and contribute to [Open Source](https://github.com/onmyway133/blog/issues/5) a lot.
+- Using [framework](https://github.com/onmyway133/blog/issues/105) give you a [boost](https://github.com/onmyway133/blog/issues/85) at the start, but it also restricts you a lot in the future.
+- In this app, I try to use as few dependencies as possible

 ### Launch Screen